incendies/emreozdiyarcv/index.md

 * Software Developer & Work on my small projects

 - I'm a full-stack developer and SEO specialist
-- I use Python, JavaScript, GoLang, C#
+- I use Python, JavaScript (React, NodeJS), GoLang, C#
-- I sold 5 websites [netflixjunkie.com](https://netflixjunkie.com) and [chaospin.com](https://chaospin.com) in 2021 and [thegamescabin.com](https://thegamescabin.com) and [corexbox.com](https://corexbox.com) in 2022 [metalshout.com](https://metalshout.com) in 2021 .
+- I sold 5 websites [netflixjunkie.com](https://netflixjunkie.com) and [chaospin.com](https://chaospin.com) in 2021 and [thegamescabin.com](https://thegamescabin.com) and [corexbox.com](https://corexbox.com) in 2022 [metalshout.com](https://metalshout.com) in 2023.
 - I've been writing JavaScript, Python, GoLang, and C#
-- You can see below for code examples, open source personal projects.
+- You can see code examples and open-source personal projects below.

 ## Education